sourcegraph/sourcegraph-public-snapshot/doc/admin/beta_and_prototype_features.md

 # Beta and prototype features

-Sourcegraph often beta-tests major features before we make them generally available.
+Sourcegraph often beta tests major features before we make them generally available.

 Exposing beta and prototype features gives you an opportunity to try our newest features sooner.